syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/tool-bar/tool-bar.md

 documentation: ug
 ---

-# Toolbar in ASP.NET CORE Grid component
+# Toolbar in ASP.NET Core Grid component

-The toolbar in the Syncfusion ASP.NET CORE Grid component offers several general use cases to enhance data manipulation and overall experience.
+The toolbar in the Syncfusion ASP.NET Core Grid component offers several general use cases to enhance data manipulation and overall experience.
 Actions such as adding, editing, and deleting records within the grid can be performed, providing efficient data manipulation capabilities.
 The toolbar also facilitates data export and import functionality, allowing you to generate downloadable files in formats like Excel, CSV, or PDF.

 The toolbar can be customized with built-in toolbar items or custom toolbar items using the [toolbar](https://help.syncfusion.com/cr/aspnetcore-js2/syncfusion.ej2.grids.grid.html#Syncfusion_EJ2_Grids_Grid_Toolbar) property.
 The `toolbar` property accepts an array of strings representing the built-in toolbar items or an array of `ItemModel` objects for custom toolbar items.